Mammoth Cave National Park: Related and nearby caves

-At least two other massive cave systems lie short distances from Mammoth Cave: the Fisher Ridge Cave System and the Martin Ridge Cave System.
+At least two other massive cave systems lie short distances from Mammoth Cave: the Fisher Ridge Cave System and the Whigpistle Cave System.
 The Fisher Ridge Cave System was discovered in January 1981 by a group of Michigan cavers associated with the Detroit Urban Grotto of the National Speleological Society.
 So far, the Fisher Ridge Cave System has been mapped to 131 mi.
 In 1976, Rick Schwartz discovered a large cave south of the Mammoth Cave park boundary.
-This cave became known as the Martin Ridge Cave System in 1996, as new exploration connected the 3 nearby caves of Whigpistle Cave (Schwartz's original entrance), Martin Ridge Cave, and Jackpot Cave.
-As of 2018, the Martin Ridge Cave System had been mapped to a length of 34 mi, and exploration continued.
+This cave became known as the Whigpistle Cave System, as new exploration connected the 3 nearby caves of Whigpistle Cave (Schwartz's original entrance), Martin Ridge Cave, and Jackpot Cave.
+As of 2025, the Whigpistle Cave System has been mapped to a length of 42 mi, and exploration continues.

 Located 7 mi from the visitors center is Diamond Caverns.
 On display there is a stagecoach used to ferry visitors from the nearby Bells Tavern train stop in Park City, Kentucky to both Diamond Caverns and Mammoth Cave.